 11. Paper Rose Heart Wreath

 For an elegant decoration, create spiral roses out of paper.
-Glue these roses onto a bright red heart for the perfect Valentine’s Day wreath.
+Glue these hand made paper roses onto a bright red heart for the perfect Valentine’s Day wreath.
+This DIY will be a sentiment gift, as it was created with someone in mind and is personally hand made just for them.
 Have your little one think of a special Valentine’s Day quote or personalized message to add to the center!

 12. Love Bug Hats